Laboratory of Experimental Neurogenesis

 Research Lines

-Our laboratory is interested in understanding the role of the serotonergic system in modulating adult neurogenesis in the hippocampus, as serotonin plays a key role in nervous system development, social behavior, and mental health.
-Recently, we found that postnatal administration of serotonergic antidepressants such as fluoxetine to mice leads to reduced neuronal survival in the adult hippocampus and memory deficits.
-This effect is in stark contrast to the well-known pro-neurogenic and cognitive-enhancing effects of fluoxetine when administered during adulthood.
-In this research line, we aim to deepen our understanding of the underlying mechanisms of these effects using techniques such as immunofluorescence, neurochemical assays, and advanced tools like fiber photometry and optogenetics.
+Our laboratory is interested in understanding the role played by the serotonergic system in modulating adult hippocampal neurogenesis, as serotonin plays a key role in the development of the Nervous System, social behaviors, and mental health.
+Postnatal administration of serotonergic antidepressants such as fluoxetine to mice induces, in adulthood, a decrease in neuronal survival in the hippocampus as well as deficits in memory and anxiety tests.
+This effect is diametrically opposed to the well-known pro-neurogenic and cognitive-enhancing effect of Fluoxetine when administered to rodents in adulthood.
+Furthermore, we found that both these behavioral and neurochemical changes are more pronounced at early ages and specifically in males.
+Along this research line, we aim to deepen our understanding of the mechanisms underlying these effects by utilizing techniques such as immunofluorescence, neurochemical determinations, and more sophisticated tools like fiber photometry and optogenetics.

 Phytocannabinoids, the active compounds in Cannabis sativa, act on the nervous system’s receptors, triggering various effects—some of which are medically relevant.
 While endogenous cannabinoids promote neuronal proliferation in the adult hippocampus, opposite effects have been reported for the purified phytocannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD).
 However, little is known about the neurogenic effects of “full-spectrum” medical cannabis oil, in which cannabinoids and terpenes interact synergistically—a phenomenon known as the “entourage effect.”
 In this project, we study the effects of phytocannabinoids present in commonly used patient-grade cannabis oil on the neurogenesis process in the adult mouse hippocampus, as well as their behavioral and functional consequences.